Kratos-036/Delish-Kitchen-CLOUD-KITCHEN/README.md

 ## contributing

-contributions are welcome! feel free to open issues or submit pull requests following the [contributing guidelines](contributing.md).
+contributions are welcome! feel free to open issues or submit pull requests

-## license

-this project is licensed under the [mit license](license), allowing you to use, modify, and distribute the code freely.

 enjoy exploring and ordering from delish kitchen! 🌐🍽️